TaoZhou2021/SNP_marker/README.md

 # SNP_marker
-a pipeline to develop SNP marker for allotetraploid species
+a pipeline to develop SNP marker for autotetraploid species